 - 7. When open-iSCSI is used in the SLES 11 SP3 operating system, all adapters will function as a single iSCSI initiator.
-For previous releases, the following behavior can be expected: - Proprietary iSCSI driver: - Uses the initiator iqn name which was set in iSCSISelect per adapter.
-Multiple adapters can have different iqn names.
-All logins were done by arm firmware via saved sessions from flash, which were previously configured in iSCSISelect. - Open-iSCSI driver: - o For the case of boot target, the iqn name for the initiator connected to the boot target is used in the operating system for all adapters, even if there are different iqn names for other adapters set in iSCSISelect.
+For previous releases, the following behavior can be expected: - Proprietary iSCSI driver: - Uses the initiator iSCSI qualified name (IQN) name which was set in the iSCSISelect utility per adapter.
+Multiple adapters can have different IQN names.
+All logins were done by arm firmware via saved sessions from flash, which were previously configured in the iSCSISelect utility. - Open-iSCSI driver: - For the case of boot target, the IQN name for the initiator connected to the boot target is used in the operating system for all adapters, even if there are different IQN names for other adapters set in the iSCSISelect utility.
 In the operating system, iscsid will use the entry in /etc/iscsi/initiatorname.iscsi for all sessions.
-There is one initiator iqn name per host. - o For the case of non-iSCSI boot, the new iqn in /etc/iscsi/initiatorname.iscsi can be manually set or left as-is.
-There is one initiator iqn name per host. - o Driver sysfs entries for adapter initiator iqn names will still have the original iqn names on flash per adapter. iscsid does not use this information. - Unlike the proprietary iSCSI driver, sessions login by arm and sessions login by the driver/operating system are not the same.
+There is one initiator IQN name per host. - For the case of non-iSCSI boot, the new IQN in /etc/iscsi/initiatorname.iscsi can be manually set or left as-is.
+There is one initiator IQN name per host. - Driver sysfs entries for adapter initiator iqn names will still have the original IQN names on flash per adapter. iscsid does not use this information. - Unlike the proprietary iSCSI driver, sessions login by arm and sessions login by the driver/operating system are not the same.
 The driver/operating system is not aware of existing arm firmware sessions other than the boot session.
-It is possible to have multiple sessions logged in to the same target that has the same initiator ign name. - 8.
+It is possible to have multiple sessions logged in to the same target that has the same initiator ION name. - 8.
 RHEL 6.x and SLES 11 SPx inbox drivers may not boot when the adapter is in the iSCSI personality.